giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/README.md

 * `scaled_maclaurin`
 * `scaled_maclaurin_tensor`

-The examples in this tutorial use existing expansions, in particular `scaled_legendre`.

-No new transverse expansion needs to be programmed in order to follow the tutorial.
+The examples in this tutorial use existing expansions, so no new CUF expansion needs to be programmed.

-Additional expansion laws can nevertheless be implemented and added without modifying the CUF core.

-## The longitudinal approximation

-The displacement field also varies from `S0` to `S1`.
+### 4. Longitudinal discretization

-This variation is represented independently using a longitudinal finite-element discretization.
+Variation along the beam is represented separately using finite elements.

-The longitudinal approximation specifies:
+The longitudinal discretization defines:

-* the number of elements along the beam;
+* the number of elements;
-* the polynomial order used inside those elements.
+* the polynomial order inside them.

-The complete CUF approximation therefore contains two separate directions:
+The complete approximation therefore combines:

-* a **transverse expansion**, describing variation over the cross-section;
+* a **transverse CUF expansion** over the section;
-* a **longitudinal finite-element approximation**, describing variation along the beam.
+* a **longitudinal finite-element approximation** along the beam.

-These two approximations are independent and can be selected separately.
+These two choices are independent.

-## The four ingredients of a CSF-CUF analysis

-A complete analysis can therefore be viewed as the combination of four building blocks:
+In summary, the analysis is built as

-1. **CSF physical model**
+**CSF physical model
-   geometry and material of the beam;

-2. **structural problem**
-   loads and boundary conditions;

-3. **CUF transverse expansion** approximation of the displacement field over the cross-section;

-4. **longitudinal discretization**
-   approximation of the displacement field along the beam.

-For the example developed in this tutorial, these ingredients combine as

-**non-prismatic variable-material T-section

-* bending or torsion problem
+* structural problem
-* CUF transverse expansion
+* transverse expansion
-* longitudinal finite elements
+* longitudinal discretization
   → displacement solution**

-The following sections show how these building blocks are organized in practice.